 Tepidarium

-This impressively designed room is at a temperature of 39°C and contains ceramic-tiled heated couches designed to fully relax you, simply sit back on one of the couches and let it do all the work.
-We recommend to allow around 10-15 minutes for this experience.
+This impressively designed room was at a temperature of 39°C and contained ceramic-tiled heated couches designed to fully relax you – guests could simply sit back on one of the couches and let it do all the work.

 Treatments and Packages

-There are a variety of treatments on offer at the Alton Towers Spa, which range from quick 15 minute sessions to almost 2 hours of pampering, so there’s certainly something to suit everyone.
+There were a variety of treatments on offer at the Alton Towers Spa, which ranged from quick 15 minute sessions to almost 2 hours of pampering, so there was certainly something to suit everyone.

-If the theme park isn’t for you, then you can always spend your day in the Alton Towers Spa by purchasing one of their packages.
-You’re sure to find something, whether you’re looking to spend the day with your other half or to enjoy lunch at the resort.
+If the theme park wasn’t for you, then you could always spend your day in the Alton Towers Spa by purchasing one of their packages.
+There was sure to be something to suit your preferences, whether you were looking to spend the day with your other half or to enjoy lunch at the Resort.

 The Alton Towers Spa opened originally as Pirate’s Lagoon in 1996, which was a themed swimming pool for use by Alton Towers Hotel guests, as well as a games room where Pirate Bill’s Kids Club was located.